National Music Museum

 The National Music Museum: America's Shrine to Music & Center for Study of the History of Musical Instruments (NMM) is a musical instrument museum in Vermillion, South Dakota, United States.
 It was founded in 1973 on the campus of the University of South Dakota.
-The NMM is recognized as "A Landmark of American Music" by the National Music Council.
+The NMM is recognized as "A Landmark of American Music" by the National Music Council and is a Smithsonian Affiliate.

-The NMM's renowned collections, which include more than 15,000 American, European, and non-Western instruments from all cultures and historical periods, are among the world's most inclusive.
-They include many of the earliest, best preserved, and historically most important instruments known to survive.
+The NMM's renowned collections, which include American, European, and non-Western instruments from a wide breadth cultures and historical periods, are among the world's most inclusive.
+They contain many of the earliest, best preserved, and historically most Western important instruments known to survive.
 The quality and scope of the NMM has earned it international recognition.

-The museum's permanent exhibitions are closed to the public until 2023, due to an extensive renovation and reinstallation project.
+In August 2023, the museum re-opened its permanent exhibitions following a multi-year renovation and reinstallation.
+Alongside a modern addition to the historic Carnegie Library building, the new galleries offer over 16,000 square feet of displays showcasing the way musical instruments, across time and space, a part of our lives.

 The museum's current director is Dwight Vaught.

 Background

 The NMM was founded as a partnership between the University of South Dakota, which provides staff and facilities for preservation, teaching, and research, and the Board of Trustees of the NMM, a non-profit, 501(c)(3) corporation that is responsible for acquisitions, public exhibiting, and programming.
 The NMM was established around the private musical-instrument collection, numbering approximately 2500 instruments, of Arne B. Larson.
 Larson's son, Dr. André P. Larson, was the founding director of the museum until his retirement in 2011.

-The NMM is housed in a building (originally the university's library, built in 1910 with a grant from Andrew Carnegie's library building program).
+The NMM is housed in a complex that incorporates an historic building (originally the university's library, built in 1910 with a grant from Andrew Carnegie's library building program) mated with a modern addition, which was opened in 2021.
 The Concert Hall has superb acoustics and provides a perfect setting for performing and recording music played on original instruments of various historical periods and cultural milieu.
 There is a specialized library, extensive study-storage areas, and a laboratory for the conservation and restoration of the instruments.
 There are violin-making tools and Baroque fittings, early harpsichord and fortepiano tuning hammers, and 1,000 brass instrument mouthpieces from virtually every turn-of-the-century manufacturer.

 It also has rich holdings of related objects and archival materials, such as the unequaled Salabue-Fiorini-De Wit-Hermann-Witten-Rawlins Collection of 650 violin makers' labels.
 The American musical instrument manufacturers archives is the largest of its kind.
 Scholars from around the world make frequent use of the NMM's collections and facilities, providing an important opportunity for students to meet and work with individuals on the latest scholarship on musical research.